thomaskramerdk/policy/SumStrike/privacy.md

 **We do not process** card numbers, Apple ID or password.
 Payment runs on Apple’s side.

-**How it is collected:** When the App launches, or when an adult (after the parental gate) buys, restores or manages the subscription.
+**How it is collected:** When the App launches, and when an adult buys, restores or manages a subscription behind the parental gate.
 The RevenueCat SDK talks to RevenueCat’s servers; StoreKit talks to Apple.

 **Purpose:** App Functionality — unlocking membership, restoring purchases, showing the renewal date and making Family Sharing work.
 Not advertising, not analytics of the child’s play, not tracking.